-- The TOE is either in Test, Admin (aka Issuer) or User configuration. - The TSF ensures the switching and the control of TOE configuration.
+The TOE is either in Test, Admin (aka Issuer) or User configuration.

+The only authorised TOE configuration modifications are:

-- The TSF reduces the available features depending on the TOE configuration: - the full test features are unavailable in User and Admin configuration, - the Secure Flash Loader and the Final Test OS are unavailable in User configuration, - the diagnostic test features are reserved to ST in User and Admin configuration.
+- Test to Admin configuration, - · Test to User configuration, - Admin to User configuration. - The TSF ensures the switching and the control of TOE configuration. - 266 The TSF reduces the available features depending on the TOE configuration: - the full test features are unavailable in User and Admin configuration, - the Secure Flash Loader and the Final Test OS are unavailable in User configuration, - the diagnostic test features are reserved to ST in User and Admin configuration.